So, you’ve got great business ideas

 Pro Tip: you can actually make mockups clickable; that can go a long way to simulating how you actually want it to perform once the idea has been built.

-- Forcing yourself to define how your product will look, helps you realise the complexity and tradeoffs inherent in building your product
+- Forcing yourself to define how your product will look, helps you realize the complexity and tradeoffs inherent in building your product

 - The final product will likely be completely different to your initial vision – you’d be crazy to commit too much time to Photoshop or coding